Harvard-University-iCommons/latex-container/README.md

 * Running each render as a separate container instance.

+* LaTeX runs as a regular user inside of the container (Dockerfile).

 * Limiting CPU, memory and time taken to render. (in docker invocation and init.sh)

 * Detecting dodgy LaTeX commands that can be used to execute system commands. (in init.sh)